Skip To Main Content

 Wellness Programming

-Our Afternoon Music, Athletics, and Activities program is designed to provide students with a healthy outlet of collaboration, exercise, and interaction through fun activities.
-Some of our offerings are competitive, some are more recreational, and others are instructional.
-In addition, students are encouraged to participate in All-School programming on Wednesday afternoons and dorm competitions and events in the evenings.
-Students indicate their preferences for Afternoon Music, Athletics & Activities in the late spring, before arriving on campus.
+Our Afternoon Activities program is designed to provide students with a healthy outlet of collaboration, exercise, and interaction through fun activities.
+Some of our offerings are competitive, some are recreational, and others are instructional.
+In addition to Afternoon Activities on Monday, Tuesday, Thursday, and Friday (required for boarders), all students are encouraged to participate in All-School programming on Wednesday afternoons and dorm competitions and events in the evenings.
+Students indicate their preferences for Afternoon Activities in the late spring, before arriving on campus.

 Concerts, Showcases, and Exhibitions

 The Theater Arts Institute culminates with a Performing Arts showcase on the final Thursday of the 4-week program.
-The performance is an original composition by Theater Arts Institute participants that incorporates various elements from the professional shows attended by the group over the course of the session.
+The performance is an original composition by Theater Arts Institute participants that incorporates various elements from the professional shows the group attends over the course of the session.

 Students enrolled in 5-week Academic Enrichment arts courses exhibit their work in the Paul Mellon Arts Center Gallery in the final week of the program.